nmwalsh/HLTV-Scraper/readme.md

 ### Handling Multiple Maps

-Since this returns multidimensional arrays for matches with more than one map, the script calls `fixArray()` twice to remove any extra dimensions.
+Since this returns multidimensional arrays for matches with more than one map, the script calls `fixArray()` thrice to remove any extra dimensions.
 The method turns an array like this:

 	[[1, 2, 3], [3, 4, 5], [['a', 'b', 'c'], ['c', 'd', 'e']], [5, 6, 7]]